ricmmartins/fasthack-linux/README.md

 Ubuntu aims at providing a good compromise between long term stability and ease of use.
 Since Ubuntu gets most of its packages from Debian’s stable branch, Ubuntu also has access to a very large software repository.

-_Key Facts About the Debian Family_
+_Key Facts About the Debian Family:_

 * The Debian family is upstream for Ubuntu, and Ubuntu is upstream for Linux Mint and others.
 * It uses the DPKG-based apt-get package manager (we cover in more detail later) to install, update, and remove packages in the system.